Mahmoud20-sudo/WeMeal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It's a food social app which gives you a great experience while you enjoying experyencing resturants and cafes and gives your feedback on an ultimately way/
+It's a food social app which gives you a great experience while you enjoying experyencing resturants and cafes and gives your feedback on an ultimately way.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With